Get $10 off your first order with The Pass - Download the app

 In 1884, on the same site, the hotel re-opened, this time called The Derwent Hotel, under the management of Henry Elliott.

-Dorothy and Bruce Gibson-Wilde tell us that the licence changed ownership several times during the succeeding years, only Malcolm Meikle (formerly
+Dorothy and Bruce Gibson-Wilde tell us that the licence changed ownership several times during the succeeding years, only Malcolm Meikle (formerly the engineer for the Townsville waterworks) remaining there for more than a year until his death in 1890.

 They note that in October 1891 Stephen Smith took over the hotel, changing the name to Queen’s Park because of its proximity to the park which had become a popular sporting venue.